Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 leadership than this, though.

-Make no mistake, this affects us all – an outright Momentum 'coup', followed by a Rayner government with its inevitable ideology-driven high tax
+Make no mistake, this prospective change affects us all – an outright Momentum 'coup', followed by a Rayner government with its inevitable ideology-driven high tax

 and spend policies would be a disaster – both economically and politically, and